 I didn’t take it well.
 Though I thought I was doing the right thing, I ended up really fucking things up.
 We’d broken up before.
 This was permanent.

 I had planned on taking the bus from Heathrow to Avebury.
 I thought it would be interesting to experience the bus service.
 It would also be good to check it out before I needed it to get back to Heathrow at the end of the trip.

 Except I threw down another couple hundred bucks to buy leg room on the flight over.
 Restraint was slipping away.
 When I landed I looked at the bus schedule.
 And then arranged for a car to take me to Avebury.
 Only about $150.
 He was there in a half hour to pick me up.
-I ordered a bottle of absinthe on Amazon to be delivered to the cottage that afternoon.
+I ordered a bottle of absinthe to be delivered to the cottage that afternoon.

 I think it was a fifteen year old Laphroaig.
 I was skeptical of it, having had the ten year old before.
-The ten year old wasn’t bad, and I’m no expert.
+The ten year old wasn’t bad, and I’m not expert.
 It’s just that it was a special occasion, and I needed something with a story.
 Evidently the bartender had such a story, for he told me next time I saw him I put away half a bottle.
 He was quite proud of me.
 I actually made friends that night.
 I’d been in many British pubs, but usually with someone else.
 I was on my own and life really wasn’t that bad.

 It’s hard to stay anywhere in Avebury and not be able to stagger home from the Red Lion.
 It was only about a five minute stumble, tops, and it was even slightly downhill.
 Duck inside the ancient graveyard and there it is, Churchyard Cottage.